 As daylight hours wane and summer heads for Australia, it's time to put your vegetable garden to bed.
-A fall cleanup will have it ready to grow next spring.
+A good fall cleanup will have it ready to grow next spring.

-Remove dead plants and rotten fruits to help prevent disease in next year’s crops, says Laura Skillman, of University of Kentucky College of Agriculture, Food and Environment.
+Remove dead plants and rotten fruits to help prevent disease in next year’s crops, says Laura Skillman, of the University of Kentucky College of Agriculture, Food and Environment.
 Compost plant material that doesn't show signs of disease, such as spots or rusty areas.

-Cover your cleaned bed with a couple inches of mulch, such as compost, pine needles, or chopped leaves (no black walnut leaves).
+Cover your cleaned bed with a couple inches of mulch, such as compost, pine needles, or chopped leaves (but not black walnut leaves).
 This will improve the soil and help keep it from drying out.
-The mulch will also suppress weed seeds that are holding out until spring, according to the Clemson Cooperative Extension.
+The mulch will also suppress weed seeds that are holding out until spring, according to horticulturists at Clemson Cooperative Extension.